calibreapp/react-live-chat-loader/README.md

 <details>
 <summary>Intercom</summary>

-To use Intercom import the `Intercom` component and set the `provider` prop as `intercom` and the `providerKey` prop as your Intercom App ID.

 To use Intercom import the `LiveChatLoaderProvider` and set the `provider` prop as `intercom` and the `providerKey` prop as your Intercom App ID.